onap/archived-externalapi-nbi/docs/offeredapis/index.rst

 •	fields – attribute used to filter retrieved attributes (if needed) and also for sorted SO
 •	offset and limit are used for pagination purpose

-ServiceOrder will manage only ‘add’ and ‘delete’ operation (no change).
+ServiceOrder will manage following actioItem action:

+•	add - a new service will be created
+•	delete - an existing service will be deleted
+•	change - an existing service will be deleted and then created with new attribute value

 prerequisites & assumptions :